Pair (parliamentary convention): United States

 In the United States Senate and House of Representatives, pairing is referred to as a live pair, which is an informal voluntary agreement between members, not specifically authorized or recognized by House or Senate rules.
 Live pairs are agreements which members make to nullify the effect of absences on the outcome of recorded votes.
-If a member expects to be absent for a vote, he or she may "pair off" with another member who will be present and who would vote on the other side of the question, but who agrees not to vote.
-The member in attendance states that he or she has a live pair, announces how each of the paired members would have voted, and then votes "present."
+Members expecting to be absent for a vote may "pair off" with another member who will be present and who would vote on the other side of the question, but who agrees not to vote.
+The member in attendance affirms a live pair, announces how each of the paired members would have voted, and then votes "present."
 In this way, the other member can be absent without affecting the outcome of the vote.
 Because pairs are informal and unofficial arrangements, they are not counted in vote totals; however paired members' positions do appear in the Congressional Record.

 An example of a live pair is the lack of vote by Steve Daines (R-MT) and Present vote of Lisa Murkowski (R-AK) during the final confirmation vote in the Senate of Brett Kavanaugh to be an Associate Justice of the Supreme Court of the United States.
 Daines was in attendance at his daughter's wedding in Montana at the time of the vote.
 Unlike in other countries, live pairing in the United States has historically mostly involved members of the same party, and was more common when ideological differences within parties were greater—for instance Northern Democrats pairing with their more segregationist Southern Democrat colleagues.
 However, one cross-party example occurred in April 2018, when Chris Coons (D-DE) agreed to change his vote in the Senate Foreign Relations Committee opposing the nomination of Mike Pompeo for Secretary of State to "Present" so Republican colleague Johnny Isakson, who was suffering from Parkinson's disease, did not have to make a difficult overnight journey from a funeral in Georgia in his condition.